dellsystem/dellsystem.github.io/tech.md

 * the program for [an intensive reading group on Platform Capitalism](https://cpgjcam.net/2018/03/17/our-one-month-platform-capitalism-intensive-reading-group/)
 * K. Sabeel Rahman for Logic: [The New Octopus](https://logicmag.io/04-the-new-octopus/).
 On tech monopolies
 * Ben Tarnoff for Jacobin: [A Socialist Silicon Valley](https://www.jacobinmag.com/2018/04/big-tech-techlash-facebook-cambridge-analytica)
+* Francesca Bria for openDemocracy: [The robot economy may already have arrived](https://www.opendemocracy.net/can-europe-make-it/francesca-bria/robot-economy-full-automation-work-future)

+#### On venture capital

+* Kim-Mai Cutler for Logic Magazine: [The Unicorn Hunters](https://logicmag.io/04-the-unicorn-hunters/)
+* Eric Paley for TechCrunch: [Toxic VC and the marginal-dollar problem](https://techcrunch.com/2017/10/26/toxic-vc-and-the-marginal-dollar-problem/)

 #### The gig economy